-The outstanding balance as of 31 December 2022 relates to VAT receivables, mainly on the following projects: the Warsaw UNIT, The Bridge, Craft and Kreo.
+The outstanding balance as of 31 December 2023 relates to VAT receivables, mainly on the following projects: Warsaw UNIT, The Bridge, Craft, Kreo, Abisal and Nowa Marina.

 The SPVs involved may either apply to the tax authorities for an immediate cash refund of the VAT receivables or may offset the VAT receivable against any VAT payables.